Replication is the ability to create copies of a Cloud SQL instance or an on-premises database, and offload work to the copies.

 You use a read replica to offload work from a Cloud SQL instance.
 The read replica is an exact copy of the primary instance.
 Data and other changes on the primary instance are updated in almost real time on the read replica.

 Read replicas are read-only; you cannot write to them.
 The read replica processes queries, read requests, and analytics traffic, thus reducing the load on the primary instance.
-You can have up to 10 read replicas per primary instance.

 You connect to a replica directly using its connection name and IP address.
 If you're connecting to a replica using a private IP address, you don't need to create an additional VPC private connection for the replica as it is inherited from the primary instance.